 Each licence carries an annual charge, called a rental, set at the time of award.
 Rentals are due each year on the licence anniversary.
 Rentals are charged at an escalating rate on each square kilometre the licence covers at that date, with the exception of exploration licences which incur a flat-rate rental.
 Rentals are designed to encourage licensees to decide which acreage to retain and to surrender acreage they do not want to exploit.

 PEDL holders should make reasonable and sustained efforts to negotiate with landowners for any ancillary rights required to carry out licensed activities.

 Where it is not practical to obtain such rights through private negotiations, the PEDL holder could consider applying for ancillary rights through the Mines Act.

 Section 7(1) of the Petroleum Act applies the Mines Act for the purpose of enabling a licensee to acquire such ancillary rights as may be required for the exercise of the rights granted by the PEDL.

-More guidance on applications for ancillary rights can be found here.
+Here is more guidance on applications for ancillary rights.
 The information in this document does not constitute legal advice.
 It is advisable for a licensee to take legal advice in connection with the making of an application under the Mines Act.